AppengineRo/wkhtmltopdf/README.md

-This sample is provided by an NGO from Romania called AppEngine
+This sample is provided by an NGO from Romania called [Asociatia AppEngine][6]

 # Sample 'wkhtmltopdf' application for use with the App Engine Java VM Runtime.